sanjeevkumar761/sap-single-pane-of-glass/README.md

 # Single pane of glass for SAP on Azure
 Provides example Azure workbooks to setup a single pane of glass for monitoring SAP landscapes.

+It makes use of tags and currently uses following tags, which need to be SAP app servers and HANA VMs.
+tier=development
+workloadtype=appserver or hanadb
+appsid=<SAP SID>

+First example is a workbook which allows to select SAP SID and monitors key performance metrics for SAP App Servers and HANA DB.

 # Disclaimer